An emulator for the ionizing photon mean free path in ultra-high resolution simulations: the implications of mean free path measurements for the reionization history: Numerical frameworks and Results

 To improve the network's sensitivity to $z_{\rm re}$, we include an additional term in the training loss that encourages the network to produce more varied predictions when presented with different reionization redshifts.
 The additional term has an adjustable weight (set to 2.5) so it guides the network toward better $z_{\rm re}$ sensitivity without compromising its overall accuracy at predicting MFP.
 By construction, the emulator only returns predictions for $z \leq z_{\rm re}$ (as the mean free path is essentially zero otherwise).

-We normalize inputs using scikit-learn's RobustScaler, which independently scales each input parameter based on its median and interquartile range rather than mean and standard deviation.
+We normalize inputs using scikit-learn's RobustScaler \cite{Pedregosa2011}, which independently scales each input parameter based on its median and interquartile range rather than mean and standard deviation.
 This makes the scaling less sensitive to extreme values in the training data.
 We apply the same scaling approach to the log-transformed targets.
-Training uses the AdamW optimizer with learning rate 0.005, weight decay 0.001, and a cosine annealing schedule with warm restarts.
-We train on batches of 64 samples for up to 5000 epochs with early stopping (patience 450 epochs).
-We split the entire suita data into 80\% training, 10\% validation, and 10\% test.
+Training uses the AdamW optimizer \cite{Loshchilov2019} with learning rate 0.005, weight decay 0.001, and a cosine annealing schedule with warm restarts \cite{Loshchilov2017}.
+We train on batches of 64 samples for up to 5000 epochs with early stopping \cite{Prechelt1998} (patience 450 epochs).
+We split the entire suite of data into 80\% training, 10\% validation, and 10\% test.
 The validation set monitors training and selects the best model; all reported metrics are on the held-out test set after converting predictions back to linear space.

 Figure~\ref{fig:nn_mfp_performance} summarizes the emulator's performance.
-The left panel shows predicted versus true MFP on the held-out test set, demonstrating excellent agreement across the full dynamic range with $R^2 = 0.950$ and a median relative error of 1.6\% (mean relative error of 4.3\%).
+The left panel shows predicted versus true MFP on the held-out test set, demonstrating excellent agreement across the full dynamic range with a median relative error of 1.3\% and mean relative error of 2.0\%.
 Predictions track true values closely across nearly four orders of magnitude in MFP.
-The left panel shows that the largest bias is for extremely large mean free paths, which are discrepant with observed MFP values.

 The middle and right panels demonstrate the emulator's sensitivity to the key reionization parameters.
 The middle panel shows MFP evolution for fixed $\Gamma_{-12} = 0.3$ while varying $z_{\rm re}$.
 Earlier reionization (higher $z_{\rm re}$, purple and yellow curves) produces systematically higher MFP at fixed redshift, as the IGM has had more time to smooth out after photoheating.
 The emulator predictions (dashed lines) accurately track the simulation measurements (points) across all $z_{\rm re}$ values.
 As a validation test, we ran an additional simulation at $z_{\rm re} = 6.5$, $\Gamma_{-12} = 0.3$, and mean density that was not included in our training suite, for which the nearest reionization redshifts are $z_{\rm re} = 6$ and $z_{\rm re} = 7$.
 The emulator predicts this case with 1.7\% error at 13.6 eV (black star), with errors of 1-3\% across all photon energies.
 The right panel shows the complementary effect: for fixed $z_{\rm re} = 7$, higher photoionization rates (pink curve with $\Gamma_{-12} = 3.0$) suppress self-shielding and increase MFP, while lower rates (orange curve with $\Gamma_{-12} = 0.03$) allow more widespread neutral hydrogen.
 The emulator captures both effects accurately.
 This sensitivity to both $z_{\rm re}$ and $\Gamma_{-12}$ is essential for constraining reionization history from MFP observations.